crypticCaroline/puppyplaymates/README.md

 * Go back to the cluster overview
 * Click the CONNECT button.
 * Select 'connect your application'
-* Select your lanaguage/ driver (I used Python 3.6 or later)
+* Select your language/ driver (I used Python 3.6 or later)
 * Copy the connection string and change the details.
-* Set the cluster name, collection name, URI connection string and password as environmental - see [Configeration](#Configeration) to set up your application configerations
+* Set the cluster name, collection name, URI connection string and password as environmental - see [Configuration](#Configeration) to set up your application configurations

 ### Cloudinary
 [Cloudinary](https://cloudinary.com/) is an Upload API and image store I added cloudinary to my application using the following steps:
-* Create a Cloudinary Account, I called mine puppyplaymate
+* Create a Cloudinary Account, I called mine PuppyPlaymates
-* Congifure your env.py file with the Cloud name, API Key and API Secret - see [Configeration](#Configeration) to set up your application configerations
+* Configure your env.py file with the Cloud name, API Key and API Secret - see [Configuration](#Configeration) to set up your application configurations
 ![Cloudinary config](docs/images/cloudinary.png)
 * Set up a folder to store your images, I called mine user_images
 * Go to settings in the top right